apache/flink-connector-http/docs/content.zh/docs/connectors/table/http.md

 ### Format considerations

 #### For http requests
-In order to use custom format, user has to specify option `'lookup-request.format' = 'customFormatName'`, where `customFormatName` is the identifier of custom format factory.
+In order to use a custom format, users have to specify the option `'lookup-request.format' = 'customFormatName'`, where `customFormatName` is the identifier of custom format factory.
 Additionally, it is possible to pass custom query format options from table's DDL.
 This can be done by using option like so: `'lookup-request.format.customFormatName.customFormatProperty' = 'propertyValue'`, for example
 `'lookup-request.format.customFormatName.fail-on-missing-field' = 'true'`.